manureno/terraform-cheat-sheet/readme.md

 ## Targeting Individual Resources
-In some situations, such as issue during the application of a plan, or complex infrastructure divergence, there ay be a need to manage resource individually.
+In some situations, such as issue during the application of a plan, or complex infrastructure divergence, there may be a need to manage resource individually.
 NB: This is an advanced usage that need extreme care to end-up with a consistent configuration/state/infrastructure

 * Apply change on a resource